 Moving to KS1/KS2, as teachers, we have an understanding of the ‘Long term athlete development plan (LTAD)’ this builds on the importance of having the fundamental movement skills and fundamental sport skills.
 We understand that not all children are at the same stage of skill acquisition so we aim to adapt and differentiate to ensure all children can be challenged to reach their full potential.
 In KS2, due to the sport specific focus.
 Teachers are able to observe and assess a variety of sports.
 An example of this, learning to manoeuvre a hockey ball in a space by using different movements with the hockey stick, or using a variety of passes when working with others.

 As a school we are able to offer the children a range of inclusive sports and experiences, we are lucky to have access to some of the facilities at MAA which enables our children to have some great opportunities in experiencing different sports and competing.
 We have a range of equipment, and lucky to have several staff members who are specialist in P.E enabling us as a school to use CPD to benefit the children and their learning experiences.
+One major specialism is Hockey, we have now paired up with Northampton Saints and are lucky to have specialist coaches delivering to our children in a progressive sequence to ensure children make excellent progress whist opening up opportunities outside of school.

 Excellent teaching within MAPS is based upon the Rosenshine’s Principles of instructional teaching which is underpinned by three key sources; research in cognitive science, research on the classroom practices of master teachers and research on cognitive supports to help pupils learn tasks.
-This is applied to our P.E lessons, lessons are adapted and structured in a way to best support the children and their progress.
+This is applied to our P.E lessons, lessons are adapted and structured in away to best support the children and their progress.

 Our MAPS vision ‘Love your neighbour as yourself’ is at the centre of our P.E lessons, through P.E we aim to teach our children the values of respect for all, kindness and ability to be gracious.
 Building a community of mutual respect in our lessons, we model that we learn from mistakes, try our best and remain a valued neighbour when working together.
-These skills are taught through a range of team games and the vocabulary surrounding respect, love and encouragement are used from the Early Years and throughout.
+These skills are taught through a range of team games and the vocabulary surrounding respect, love and encouragement are used from the Early Years and throughout

 Our RE lessons are planned so that every pupil reaches their full potential and develops an interest in the subject as well as an understanding and respect for all religions and none.